shantanusingh16/Perspective-Occupancy-Map/README.md

 - **Cross-Dataset Transfer:** The POM head can be pretrained on large-scale segmentation datasets (e.g., Cityscapes), enabling the model to leverage diverse real-world data and generalize better to new environments.

+## Architecture

+The architecture contains:
+- A **DeepLabV3** model for semantic POM prediction.
+- A **PON_mod** encoder that extracts spatial features from the perspective view.
+- A **BEV projection module** that maps semantic logits into a top-view grid using calibrated camera geometry.
+- A **UNet-style decoder** that predicts top-down segmentation maps.

 ## Project Structure

 ```